-USB 2.0 at 145 (Table 7-2) (annotated); Baker Decl., ¶ 137.
-A person of ordinary skill in the art would understand that an SE1 signal on the data lines is an "abnormal data condition" because it is not defined as a valid data condition when connecting a device.
+USB 2.0 at 145 (Table 7-2) (annotated).
+A person of ordinary skill in the art would have understood that an SE1 signal on the data lines is an "abnormal USB data condition" because it is not defined as a valid USB data condition when connecting those devices.
+Baker Decl., ¶ 135.
 To the contrary, as noted above, a device must provide either a high/low signal or a low/high signal to indicate that it is a low-speed or full-speed device.
-Indeed, the USB Specification states that devices should not send SE1 signals.
+Indeed, the USB Specification states that low-speed and full-speed devices should not intentionally send SE1 signals.
 USB 2.0 at 123 (Section 7.1.1 USB Driver Characteristics) ("Low-speed and full-speed USB drivers must never 'intentionally' generate an SE1 on the bus.
-SE1 is a state in which both the D+ and D- lines are at a voltage above VOSE1 (min), which is 0.8V.")
+SE1 is a state in which both the D+ and D- lines are at a voltage above VOSE1 (min), which is 0.8V.").
 Thus, a person of ordinary skill in the art implementing the mobile device of Matusmoto in combination with the charger of Yang would have understood that this signal could be used as the "discriminating means" taught by Matsumoto to distinguish between the adapter and the computer.

-Accordingly, because Matsumoto in view of Yang teaches that one option for the "discriminating means" is to send an SE1 signal at connection, a person of ordinary skill in the art would have understood that Matsumoto in view of Yang discloses or renders obvious a device that draws current "in response to an abnormal data condition on said USB communication path" as required by Claim 4.
+Accordingly, because Matsumoto in view of Yang teaches that one option for the "discriminating means" is to send an SE1 signal at connection, a person of ordinary skill in the 4144-2808-0689.4 art would have understood that Matsumoto in view of Yang discloses or renders obvious that "said enablement [is] responsive to an abnormal USB data condition detected at said USB communication path" as required by Claim 1.